barkbay/barkbay.github.com/index.md

 `2004`
 __Sopra Steria__

-Multiples positions as a developer (mostly in C and Java) in the domains of Banking & Finance, Telecom, and Healthcare.
+Multiple positions as a developer (mostly in C and Java) in the domains of Banking & Finance, Telecom, and Healthcare.

 <div id="dfooter">
 <a href="cv_barkbay.pdf">Download as a PDF</a>